learn-co-curriculum/ruby-oo-fundamentals-defining-object-orientation/README.md

 our `initialize` method takes in an argument of a name and sets an **instance variable** equal to the name that is passed into the method call.

 The `initialize` method is what's called a **callback** method, because it is automatically invoked every time the `.new` method is used to create a new instance of the class.
+You can also think of the `initialize` method as a **constructor** method.
+A contructor method is invoked upon the creation of an instance of a class and used to help define the instance of that class.

 So, because of how we defined our `initialize` method, every time you type `Person.new("Some name")`, a new person instance is created that has a name of `"Some name"` (i.e. whatever string you give the `.new` method).

-You may notice that instance methods, being method available to every *instance* of a class, are called on individual instances of a class.
-Just like the `.name` instance method is called on the variable `sophie` that we pointed to an instance of Person via this line:
+You may notice that instance methods, methods available to every *instance* of a class, are called on individual instances of a class.
+Just like the `.introduction` instance method is called on the variable `sophie` that we pointed to an instance of Person via this line:

 ```ruby
 sophie = Person.new("Sophie")
 ```

 On the other hand, `.new` is called on the Person class itself.
-This is called a class method and we'll discuss it in further in the next section.
+This is called a class method and we'll discuss it further in the next section.

 ## Class Variables and Methods